Pabst Patent Group LLP | David Shore

 David A. Shore, D. Phil., serves as a Scientific Advisor in the areas of biotechnology and pharmaceuticals.

-Dr. Shore assists with drafting patent applications, prosecuting U.S. patent applications and corresponding with foreign associates to guide the prosecution of foreign applications.
+Dr. Shore drafts patent applications, prosecutes U.S. patent applications (drafts responses, amendments, and appeal and reply briefs), and corresponds with foreign associates to guide the prosecution of foreign applications.

 Dr. Shore has more than a decade of research experience in a diverse range of technological areas and is especially accomplished in the field of protein biochemistry.
 Dr. Shore studied infectious diseases as an undergraduate and his Ph.D. research focused on characterization of glycoproteins at the surface of immune cells.
 As a post-doctoral fellow at The Scripps Research Institute Dr. Shore determined the X-ray structures of proteins that govern activation of cellular immune responses.
 Following completion of his post doctoral studies Dr. Shore served as a research fellow with the Influenza Division of the Centers for Disease Control and Prevention (CDC), where he assisted the development of novel influenza vaccines.